RomanJ55/Java-Sorting-Algo-Visualizer/README.md

  - using Swing for the GUI
  - Using Interfaces and Enums
  - using Threading for the visualisations in real time
- - may not be optimal coded(and messy) since I'm still exploring Java and its libralies
+ - may not be optimal coded(and messy) since I'm still exploring Java and its libraries

 Currently supporting:
  - bubble sort